-PSYC 346 Adolescent Psychology (3 credits)
+(3 credits)

-Open Electives 7 credits

-TOTAL 120 credits

-NOTE - Students completing the Adolescent Education Certification programshould consult closely with their academic and education advisors to determine selection of

-core courses needed to fulfill New York State Department of Education requirements for certification.
+NOTE - Students completing the Adolescent Education Certification program should consult closely with their academic and education advisors to determine selection of core courses needed to fulfill New York State Department of Education requirements for certification.

 B.A. in English with a Concentration in Secondary Education (120 credits) Year 1